-The other day I ran into the mother of my son’s former girlfriend.
+The other day I ran into the mother of my middle son’s former girlfriend.
 Our kids, who started dating in high school, broke up at the beginning of their sophomore year in college, after dating for nearly two years.
 Our encounter was not awkward and I was glad to see her and hear how her daughter was doing; when she was my son’s girlfriend, I had enjoyed her company.

 Perhaps it’s because I don’t have any daughters that I love when my boys bring home their girlfriends.
 The entire atmosphere in the house changes when there are girls here.
-I get to hear about the new fads and fashions in which my boys have no interest or clue.
-I hear details about what the girls have been up to, as well as information about my boys I might otherwise never know.
+I get to learn about the new fads and fashions in which my boys have no interest or clue.
+I hear what the girls have been up to, as well as news about my boys and their friends that I might otherwise never know.
 My oldest son’s girlfriend recently told me that one of his good friends had gotten engaged a few months earlier, a bit of information my son didn’t think worthy of mention.

-When my oldest son’s girlfriend visited us shortly after they had attended a wedding, she told me about a website where you can rent dresses.
+When my son’s girlfriend visited us shortly after they had attended a wedding, she told me about a website where you can rent dresses.
 Who knew?
 (I am guessing all you moms of daughters knew but I certainly did not.)
-I asked my son how the wedding was and he said “fine.”
+I asked my son how the wedding was, and he said “fine.”
 I asked his girlfriend the same question and she gave me a litany of specifics like how many people attended and how the food was.
-I don’t think my boys are withholding information on purpose; they just don’t see the relevance in relaying such trivialities.
+I don’t think my boys are withholding details on purpose; they just don’t see the relevance in relaying such trivialities.
 After living in a household with minimally communicative males, these morsels of information are like a few sips of water to a person who’s been wandering in the desert.

-When my son first started dating his girlfriend he told me, “you’re going to like her too much and it’s going to be a problem.”
+After my oldest son first started dating his girlfriend, he told me, “You’re going to like her too much and it’s going to be a problem.”
 I am not entirely sure what he meant but I am guessing he knew I would get attached.

 My sons’ girlfriends have been present at holiday meals, celebratory dinners, and spent more than one New Year’s Eve with us.
-They remembered to text me on my birthday and offered me comfort when my father died, attending his funeral and Shiva.
+They remember to text me on my birthday and offered me comfort when my father died, attending his funeral and Shiva.
 They have encouraged me with my writing career; my oldest son’s girlfriend even made me business cards.
 How nice is that?

-Another friend of mine is fond of saying “you are who you are.” (as you can see, my friends offer a lot of advice) and maybe she is right.
+Another friend of mine is fond of saying “You are who you are” (as you can see, my friends offer a lot of advice) and maybe she is right.
 I guess what matters most is that my sons want me to know their girlfriends and they feel comfortable bringing them home.
-And if getting, at least somewhat, attached is the price I pay then I’m ok with that.
+And if getting at least somewhat attached is the price I pay, then I’m okay with that.

 Marlene Kern Fischer is a wife, mother of three sons, food shopper extraordinaire and blogger.
 She is a regular contributor to Better After 50 and her work has also been featured in Ten To Twenty Parenting, Erma Bombeck Writers’ Workshop and will appear in Beyond Your Blog.